 Fire and Weather Resistant

 Bricks are flame retardant and noncombustible.
-Even if you have a fire, brick walls will keep it contained to one particular room or part of the house.
-Brick structures can also handle high-speed objects flying into them from high winds much better than other materials.
+Even if you have a fire, brick walls will keep it mostly contained to one particular room or part of the house.
+Brick structures can also handle high-speed objects flying into them from high winds such as tornadoes or hurricanes much better than other materials.

 Because of its color retention and durability, brick doesn’t take a lot of upkeep.
 It also won’t rot and doesn’t need to be painted after you install it.
 Other than the occasional drainage problem, brick homes are easy to control.
 You don’t have to agonize over painting it; just power wash it when the mood strikes, and repair any chipped or loose bricks if they occur.
 You also never have to worry about termites or carpenter ants, so your house will age well without too much upkeep.